 How to automatically delete stale data:

-Using ILM you can get Elasticsearch to automatically delete an index when your current index size reaches a given age.
+Using ISM you can get OpenSearch to automatically delete an index when your current index size reaches a given age.

-If your application uses date based indices, then it is easy to delete old indices using a script or a tool such as Elasticsearch curator.
+If your application uses date-based indices, then it is easy to delete old indices using a script.

 It may be appropriate to store snapshotted data offline and restore it in the event that the archived data needs to be reviewed or studied.